Last Updated on

 Commodities are the raw materials that drive the economy.
-They are generally divided into soft commodities (agricultural products) and hard commodities (metals and energy).
+They are generally divided into soft commodities (agricultural goods) and hard commodities (metals and energy).
 These are the goods that are used as inputs into the manufacture of other goods.
-For example, wheat is a common agricultural product that is used in the manufacture of flour and breakfast cereal.
+For example, wheat is used in the manufacture of flour and breakfast cereal.

 Crude oil is probably the most important commodity.
 It is used to create other commodities like RBOB gasoline and heating oil.
 But even crude oil itself can be subdivided into Brent Crude and West Texas Intermediate (WTI).
 Crude oil is usually priced in terms of Brent Crude.

 For an introduction to commodities, check out our primer.

 How can I trade commodities?

 Theoretically, commodities trading is easy: you sign-up with a broker and use their trading platform to buy and sell.

 However, before doing so, you need to become an expert at both trading and the commonly traded commodities.
 You can begin learning about all this in the rest of this article as well as our commodities primer.

 Some people make money trading commodities but the vast majority lose money.
 It is hard work and requires great knowledge.
 Even then, it is a very risky business.